wwerk/audioSlicer/WRITEUP.md

   - GUI browser for adding/upload of the source audio file.
   - Implented sorting using correlation clustering.

-*Thanks to Ben, Jeremi, Maksym, Otta, Sohyun and others for helping me out with testing and suggestions on how to improve this project.*
+*Thanks to Ben, Jeremi, Maksym, Otta, Sohyun and others for the help with testing and suggestions on how to improve this project.*